Meet the Team

 Chief Information Officer

-Before joining Genoa, McConnell was a Senior Business Intelligence Consultant and Product Manager at Extended Results, Inc. in Redmond, Washington.
+Before joining Genoa Healthcare, McConnell was a Senior Business Intelligence Consultant and Product Manager at Extended Results, Inc. in Redmond, Washington.
 Prior to that, McConnell was a Vice President and Technology Group Manager for Washington Mutual Bank (WaMu) in Seattle, Washington where he oversaw a team of on and offshore development staff that supported 12 enterprise back office systems ranging from a centralized procurement system, to the bank’s technology ticketing system and change management systems, technology asset management system and corporate real estate systems.
 When WaMu was purchased by JPMorgan Chase in 2008, McConnell led a team of developers through development of a new Corporate Property Management system as well as the handoff of other systems to corresponding staff with Chase.

 Before working at WaMu, McConnell was engaged as a consultant with Seattle City Light where he was the Technical Lead for the Customer and Management Systems team.